PiotrWald/Invoices/README.md

 # Suggestions

 * Don't worry if you can't do everything and send us parts you were able to solve, don't spend too much time on this
+* If you're not familiar with CQRS you can provide your own solution.
+We are aware that there are multiple solutions to get this application working and we just wanted to show you how we usually work.
 * Don’t worry too much about front-end but if you want to make a good impression you can use something like Bootstrap.
 * Make sure README includes all required steps to run your app on Unix-like environment.
 * You can use any PostgreSQL or SQLite as database.